 Based upon the enormous volume of researches made in the study of microorganisms, one has to know their characteristics prior to their legitimate identification and classification.
 Because of the extremely minute and microscopical size of the microorganism, it may not be quite feasible to carry out an elaborated study of the characteristics of a single microorganism.
 In order to circumvent the above difficulties, one may conveniently study the characteristics of a culture i.e., a population of microorganisms or the propogation of microorganisms.
-Therefore, the meticulous investigation of the characteristics of a single organism.
-Pure Culture [Axenic Culture] : It refers to a 'culture' that essentially be composed of a single type of microorganisms, irrespective of the number of individuals, in a surrounding absolutely free of other living microbes (organisms).
+Therefore, the meticulous investigation of the characteristics of a culture comprising a host of microorganisms, it is as good as exploring the characteristics of a single organism.
+Pure Culture [Axenic Culture]: It refers to a 'culture' that essentially be composed of a single type of microorganism, irrespective of the number of individuals, in a surrounding absolutely free of other living microbes (organisms).
 Summarily, the process of establishing the 'characteristics' of microorganisms is not only a cardinal prerequisite for classification but also play a variety of vital, indeed essential, roles in nature.

-3.2.
+=3.2.
 CHARACTERIZATION